“Agencies that do not grow will fail,” says Peter Levitan in a recent HubSpot report.

 But, that’s easier said than done, claims author and business expert:

 Most entrepreneurs don’t like to give up control of any aspect of their business.
-Facing the fact that they can’t do it all on their own and that they must learn toy on others to complete certain tasks (and not necessarily exactly how they would do them) can be a very hard reality to swallow.
+Facing the fact that they can’t do it all on their own and that they must learn to rely on others to complete certain tasks (and not necessarily exactly how they would do them) can be a very hard reality to swallow.

 Though, it makes sense.
 Train your employees to do your job, and you’ll have more time to optimize your business.
 Eventually, you’ll make yourself irrelevant, and at that point, you can watch your agency grow on its own.